QuaternionPi/Ninja-Community-College/Design.md

 - They follow the same base class structure of Ninjas and Cultists
 - Once demons reach the final level in their class they have two options
   - Become class-specific, powerful killing machine
-  - Become a Demon Prince and leave the map, increasing demon aggression
+  - Become a Demon Lord and leave the map, increasing demon aggression

 ## Unconscious
 - Once a unit's health falls below 20%, it becomes unconscious